-In just about any business setting, successful operation requires collaboration, plain and simple.
-The benefits of video conferencing, brainstorm sessions, or formal presentations in business are already pretty apparent.
+In just about any business setting, a successful operation requires collaboration, plain and simple.
+The benefits of video conferencing, brainstorming sessions, or formal presentations in business are already pretty apparent.
 Delving deeper, collaboration displays are used to assist in this by way of their external device connectivity, visibility, sizing options, and software compatibility.

 An important aspect of collaboration displays are their PC interfaces simply because many of the benefits of these displays come as a result of connecting to them.
 For example, these PC interfaces allow you to easily sync your external computers, phones, or tablets, in order to properly mirror or upload necessary data in a business setting.

 Manufacturers of collaboration displays also recognize that their products would be pretty useless without the native software and tools a business requires on a daily basis.
 These can include cloud storage, video conferencing, annotation, screen sharing, word processing, or any other professional-level application that you would have to use for business.